-Keywords: Sublinear-time algorithms, randomized approximation algorithms
+Keywords: Sublinear-time algorithms, randomized approximation algorithms, Wiener Index

-^{}Part of this work was work done while being a fellow of the Radcliffe Institute for Advanced Study, Harvard University.
+^{}Part of this work was done while the authors were fellows of the Radcliffe Institute for Advanced Study, Harvard University.
 The research was supported in part by the Israel Internet Association (ISOC-IL).